roberd13/tableau-dse6-demo/README.md

 * You now have a color coded graph with the Count of Movies grouped by Movie Ratings Per Year

 ![](https://github.com/roberd13/DSE-Spark-with-Tableau/blob/master/images/graph.png)

+### If you are curious what Tableau did under the hood, you can connect to your spark master by visiting http://sparkmasterip:4040/jobs/ to see all of the queries performed during this tutorial.